© DAVID CARR-SMITH 2009 : all images and text are copyrighted - please accredit text quotes - image repro must be negotiated via [email protected]

 An astonishingly 'loose' agglomeration of disparate unit-parts that almost as if by chance, group themselves as 'hut'.

-The seemingly manically flung together parts and the undisguised immediacy of the acts of decision assembly and fixing, can be subliminally interpreted as animate: alive movement or decisive potential.
+The seemingly manically flung together parts and the undisguised immediacy of the acts of decision, assembly and fixing, can be subliminally interpreted as animate: alive movement or a state of decisive potential.

 N-ZONE: IRIS [12] - HUT REAR